Pebble Games and Linear Equations: Relaxations in the style of Sherali--Adams

 For the denominator note that $\#_\xbar (\tp(\xbar) \!=\! \tp(\abar)) = \#_\xbar (\tp(\xbar) \!=\! \tp(\bbar))$ whenever $\tp(\abar) = \tp(\bbar)$.
 Clearly $X_p \geq 0$.
 Note that $X_p \not= 0$ implies $\tp(\abar) =\tp(\bbar)$, which implies that $\atp(\abar) =\atp(\bbar)$ whereby $\abar \mapsto \bbar$ is a local isomorphism.

 We check that the given assignment to the variables $X_p$ satisfies all instances of the equations~$\CONT{\ell}$ and~$\COMP{\ell}$ in Sherali--Adams of level $k-1$.
-In fact, the $X_p$ as specified by~(\ref{soldef}), satisfy all instances of the continuity equations~$\CONT{\ell}$ of levels $\ell \leq k$ (!) and all instances of the compatibility equations~$\COMP{\ell}$ of levels~$\ell < k$, while level $k-1$ Sherali--Adams just requires both equation types for levels $\ell < k$.
+In fact, we shall prove that the $X_p$ as specified by~(\ref{soldef}), satisfy all instances of the continuity equations~$\CONT{\ell}$ of levels $\ell \leq k$ (!) and all instances of the compatibility equations~$\COMP{\ell}$ of levels~$\ell < k$, while level $k-1$ Sherali--Adams, i.e.~$\ISO(k-1)$, just requires both equation types for levels $\ell < k$.
+This combination of equations, which seem to be of `mixed' or intermediate levels in relation to the established Sherali--Adams hierarchy, will be important in our analysis.
+We denote it as $\ISO(k-1/2)$: